spiritLHLS/ecs/README_EN.md

 Anywhere you can connect to the Internet

-PS: Considering the demand of universal testing for multi-system and multi-architecture, the Shell version of Fusion Monster is no longer for new feature development, only for maintenance, and the tests have been refactored to Golang version ([https://github.com/oneclickvirt/ecs](https://github.com/oneclickvirt/ecs)), is expected to complete the entire project at the end of the year test troubleshooting and formal release.
+PS: Considering the demand of universal testing for multi-system and multi-architecture, the Shell version of Fusion Monster is no longer for new feature development, only for maintenance, and the tests have been refactored to Golang version ([https://github.com/oneclickvirt/ecs](https://github.com/oneclickvirt/ecs/blob/master/README_EN.md)), is expected to complete the entire project at the end of the year test troubleshooting and formal release.

-Translated with DeepL.com (free version)

 # Menu
 - [Foreword](#Foreword)